 HillSide Christian College offers a K-12 learning programme covering each of the eight key learning areas, which are described and interpreted through the Australian Curriculum, and made specific to the College, through its own planning documents.
-Languages (Spanish) is offered between Years 1-10 (compulsory).
+Language (Spanish) is compulsory for Years 3-8.

 Christian Education is also provided as a subject to all students, and integrated into subject content where appropriate.
 This effectively forms a ninth subject.
-The College's Curriculum Plan outlines subject information and implementation.